wp-plugins/genesis-club-lite/readme.txt

 == Changelog ==

+= 1.7.2 =
+* Fix jQuery CSS bug with Custom Login Background and Logo

 = 1.7.1 =
 * Fix bug by ensure default values are always applied for new option settings
 * Updated for WordPress 4.2.2